ryanyuan/kafka-on-kubernetes/README.md

 ```

 Congrats!
 You have a working Kafka cluster running on Kubernetes.
 Next, a useful way to test your setup is via
 [`kafkacat`](https://github.com/edenhill/kafkacat).
-Once installed, you can
+Once installed, you can be a pushlisher to
-publish to Kafka using the Kafka hostname from above:
+publish messages to Kafka using the Kafka hostname from above:

 ```
 kafkacat -P -b 123.123.123.123:9092 -t mytopic
 ```

-And then to listen to it, type:
+And then to be a consumer to listen to it, type:

 ```
-kafkacat -b 123.123.123.123:9092 -t mytopic
+kafkacat -C -b 123.123.123.123:9092 -t mytopic
 ```